WHO AM I?

 Designer, product professional, amateur runner and budding sneakerhead.
 I get joy out of solving problems that help humans create positive habits and reach their life goals.
 I also make a mean Tonkotsu.

-Initially starting out as a graphic designer some fifteen years ago, my love for tech and Social Sciences meant I quickly drifted towards UX and Product Design.
+Initially starting out as a graphic designer some twenty years ago, my love for tech and social sciences meant I quickly drifted towards UX and product design.

 I realised design was a possible career by around age 15 after a summer spent messing about on Photoshop and Freehand.
-I was attracted to both Design and Social Sciences and decided to read for a degree in Communications from the University of Malta (focusing on Visual Communications) with Psychology as my secondary area.
+I was attracted to both design and social sciences and decided to read for a Degree in Communications at the University of Malta (focusing on visual communications) with Psychology as my secondary area.

 First, I was a graphic designer